 Transitions is WWU's orientation, advising and registration program for new transfer and postbaccalaureate students and their families.
 There is no additional fee for students to participate in the one-day Transitions program - cost is covered by the one-time $250 enrollment fee already paid to WWU.
 Students will:

 Transitions includes an optional Overnight Program for students and family members the evening PRIOR to their Transitions date.
-The fee for the Overnight Program is $50 per person, and includes:
+The fee for the Overnight Program is $50 per person (student or family member), and includes:

 2. When is Transitions?

 You can attend Transitions on any one of the following days:

 Reservations are completed online at the NSSFO website - http://www.nssfo.wwu.edu - with registration opening around 3:00pm Wednesday, June 1st.
 The deadline for reservations is 5:00pm, Friday, July 14th.